moodmosaic/blog/_posts/2023-01-30-invariant-testing-from-command-line.md

 [series-of-articles]: /bitcoin/stacks/pandora

-In [first article in this series][part1] you learned about Cargo, a fictional, simple smart contract that runs on the Stacks blockchain.
+In the [first article in this series][part1] you learned about Cargo, a fictional, simple smart contract that runs on the Stacks blockchain.
 Cargo had a bug that the existing tests could not detect.

 [part1]: /2023/01/23/picking-up-a-clarity-contract